teju81/ROS2_Essentials/README.md

 Parameters in ROS 2 are associated with individual nodes.
 Parameters are used to configure nodes at startup (and during runtime), without changing the code.
 The lifetime of a parameter is tied to the lifetime of the node (though the node could implement some sort of persistence to reload values after restart).

+- Unlike in ROS1 where parameters were served by the roscore, in ROS2 the parameters are associated with a node.
+- parameters can be set in 3 ways \
+    a) From command line using ``ros param set /<node_name> <parameter_name> <value> \
+    b) From launch files \
+    c) From YAML files

 **To be completed**

 </details>